An Introduction to Publishing With Cureus

-- Once the article has been submitted for Editor Approval, the editor ensures that all reviewer comments have been acknowledged.
-If the revised manuscript does not adequately reflect reviewer feedback, the editor is likely to defer publication of the article.
+If the revised manuscript does not adequately reflect reviewer feedback, the associate editor is likely to defer publication of the article.
 The author is then notified that further revision is required.
 If a completed peer review is determined to be illegitimate, the review will be rejected and the article returned to peer review (if the article no longer satisfies Cureus review requirements after the rejection).

 The Cureus publishing process may vary in length due to article complexity, length and the availability of reviewers with sufficient domain knowledge.
 Cureus strives to publish articles within 4 weeks of submission.
 In order to accelerate the review process, authors are encouraged to invite multiple reviewers with relevant domain knowledge.